MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 through a path points described by a :class:`Path` object and obtained by the ``get_path_points()`` method.
 Path are defined using two namedTuple :class:`Point(x,y,z)` to describe its start and end position.

-The following example code is a line load is defined as a moving load travelling a path from 2 to 4 distance units in the global coordinate system.
+The following example code is two point loads defined as a moving load travelling a path from 2 to 4 distance units in the global coordinate system.

 .. code-block:: python

-    front_wheel = ospg.LoadPoint(0, 0, 0, 6)   # Local
+    front_wheel = ospg.LoadPoint(0, 0, 0, 6)   # load point 1
-    back_wheel = ospg.LoadPoint(-1, 0, 0, 6)   # Local
+    back_wheel = ospg.LoadPoint(-1, 0, 0, 6)   # load point 2
     tandem = ospg.create_compound_load("Two wheel vehicle")

     single_path = ospg.create_moving_path(start_point=ospg.Point(2,0,2), end_point= ospg.Point(4,0,2))  # create path object